A Culturally-diverse Multilingual Multimodal Video Benchmark & Model

 \section{Ethical Consideration}

 Our work reports a standardized multilingual video LMM evaluation benchmark.
-We hope both ViMUL and ViMUL-Bench will contribute to more consistent evaluation across diverse domains, particularly for under-represented languages in VidLMM research.
+We hope both ViMUL and ViMUL-Bench will contribute to more consistent evaluation across diverse domains, particularly for underrepresented languages in VidLMM research.
 Since the cultural videos in ViMUL-Bench are sourced from Internet, some domains may be under-represented, leading to potential biases.
 To ensure high translation quality, fluent native speakers thoroughly reviewed and verified our initial GPT-4o-generated translations for consistency and accuracy.
-The verification involves 16 volunteers from diverse linguistic backgrounds for benchmark curation.
-Annotators were required to have familiarity with the cultural context of the specific country-language pair they worked on.
-Additional demographic details about annotators are presented in Sec. \ref{volunteerDemographics_z} suppl. material.
+The verification involves 16 volunteers from diverse linguistic backgrounds, requiring having familiarity with the cultural context of the specific country-language pair they worked on.
+Additional annotator demographic details are presented in Sec. \ref{volunteerDemographics_z} suppl. material.